Jawaan

-Jawaan is a 2017 Indian Telugu-language action drama film directed by B. V. S. Ravi and produced by Krishna Kommalapati, under Arunachal Creations.
+Jawaan is a 2017 Indian Telugu-language action thriller film directed by B. V. S. Ravi and produced by Krishna Kommalapati, under Arunachal Creations.
 It stars Sai Dharam Tej and Mehreen Pirzada while Prasanna and Subbaraju play the antagonists.
 The music was composed by S. Thaman.
 Jawaan was released worldwide on 1 December 2017.

 Plot

-Yellapragada Jai is a proud Rashtriya Swayamsevak Sangh volunteer who wants to serve India by working for DRDO.
-After giving an interview to DRDO, his selection is put on hold for an indefinite period as a better candidate is selected.
-This is also the time when Jai's childhood friend, Keshava, who is a dreaded international criminal based in Hong Kong, plans to get hold of the new missile system which has been developed by DRDO, in Hyderabad.
+Yellapragada Jai is a Rashtriya Swayamsevak Sangh volunteer who wants to serve India by working for DRDO.
+After giving an interview to DRDO, his selection is put on hold for an indefinite period as another candidate is selected.
+This is also the time when Jai's childhood friend, Keshava, who is an international criminal based in Hong Kong, plans to get hold of the new missile system which has been developed by DRDO, in Hyderabad.
 He is on the payroll of foreign enemies working to destroy India.
-How Jai, with the help of his friends and police, defeats the heinous plans of Keshava by killing him and his henchmen in the climax even at the cost of danger to his family forms the rest of the story.
+How Jai, with the help of his friends and police, defeats the plans of Keshava by killing him and his henchmen in the climax even at the cost of danger to his family forms the rest of the story.